 What are Dragonflies and Damselflies?

-Like all insects, they are invertebrates with a body divided in three distinct sections: the head, thorax, and abdomen.
-They have three pairs of segmented legs, a pair of large compound eyes and a pair of small antennae.
+Like all insects, Odonata are invertebrates with bodies divided into three sections: head, thorax, and abdomen.
+They have three pairs of segmented legs, a pair of large compound eyes, and two small antennae.

-• They are carnivores and fierce predators of other insects, including other Odonata.
+A carnivorous lifestyle: both larvae and adults are fierce predators of other insects, including other Odonata.

-• Two pairs of large wings that can move independently of each other.
+Two pairs of large, membranous wings that can move independently.

-• A pair of large compound (multi lensed, comprising thousands of individual Ommatidia) eyes that give almost 360° stereo vision, and three more eyes made of a single lens each.
+Exceptional vision: a pair of large compound (multi lensed, comprising thousands of individual ommatidia) eyes that give almost 360° stereo vision, plus three simple eyes (occeli).

 Differences between dragonflies and damselflies